rogerpadilla/prouter/README.md

     resp.end();
   });

-// start listening events for the routing router.listen();
+// start listening for navigation events router.listen();

 // programmatically try to navigate to any route in your router